-The French oenologist Émile Peynaud (1912-2004) was one of the most important wine critics, scientists and teachers in this field.
-He worked closely with the "father of wine science" Jean Ribérau-Gayon and after the Second World War he joined the Institut d'Oenologie of the University of Bordeaux.
-From the end of the 1940s, he acted as an advisor to many châteaux in Bordeaux on winemaking issues.
-The selection of only healthy and, above all, ripe grapes was a major concern for him and in this respect he made a special effort to give Bordeaux wine more balance and longevity.
-The list reads like a "Who is who" of the most famous Bordeaux Châteaux:
+The French oenologist Émile Peynaud (1912-2004) was one of the most important wine critics, scientists and teachers in the field.
+He worked closely with the "father of wine science" Jean Ribérau-Gayon and came to the Institut d'Oenologie at the University of Bordeaux after the Second World War.
+From the late 1940s onwards, he acted as a consultant to many châteaux in Bordeaux on winemaking issues.
+The selection of only healthy and above all ripe grapes was an important concern for him and in this respect he made a special effort to give Bordeaux wine more balance and longevity.
+The list reads like a "who's who" of the most famous Bordeaux châteaux

-ChâteauBeychevelle, Château Lafite-Rothschild, Château Léoville-Las-Cases, Château Margaux, Château Cheval Blanc, Château Ducru-Beaucaillou, Château Haut-Brion, Château Pape-Clément and Château Pichon-Longueville Comtesse.
-This later led him to many wineries around the world, including being involved as an advisor in the founding of the famous wineries Carras (Meliton-Greece, 1960s) and Ca' del Bosco (Lombardy-Italy, 1970s).
-He has always strived to leave nothing to chance in the vinification process, and in the early 1950s he shaped practices that are taken for granted today.
-These include the mastery of malolactic fermentation and maceration of red wines, both of which were achieved through scientific research.
+Château Beychevelle, Château Lafite-Rothschild, Château Léoville-Las-Cases, Château Margaux, Château Cheval Blanc, Château Ducru-Beaucaillou, Château Haut-Brion, Château Pape-Clément and Château Pichon-Longueville Comtesse.
+This later led him to many wineries around the world, including being involved as a consultant in the founding of the famous Carras (Meliton-Greece, 1960s) and Ca' del Bosco (Lombardy-Italy, 1970s) wineries.
+He always strove to leave as little as possible to chance in vinification and, as early as the early 1950s, shaped practices that are now taken for granted.
+These include the mastery of malolactic fermentation achieved through scientific research and the maceration of red wines.